 Carrie Boe’s Whyography is one of more than 30 stories featured in the “Whyography: Building a Brand Fueled by Purpose” book.
-100 percent of proceeds from book sales benefit the Fueled by Purpose micro grant fund for womxn-owned businesses.
+Proceeds from book sales benefit the Fueled by Purpose micro grant fund for women-owned businesses.
 To purchase the book, visit the Marketplace page.

 The summer before Carrie Boe started fourth grade wasn’t what she expected.
 Her mom had just been diagnosed with a debilitating illness.
 Then, as Carrie played in their backyard, running through the sprinkler, she slipped on the wet grass and broke her arm.
 Instead of carefree sunny days at the pool, she spent her time watching reruns of “I Dream of Jeannie” and eating bologna sandwiches.
 She couldn’t bear the thought of losing anyone in her family.
 So she’d stand in front of the open fridge thinking about what to eat next, although she really wasn’t hungry.

 That pattern continued as her mom got sicker.
 When it came time to shop for new school clothes, Carrie found herself in the “Pretty Plus” section at Sears.
 When she was just 15, Carrie watched her mom slip away and her dad struggle with the loss by numbing himself with alcohol.
 Carrie also numbed, but with pizza and fast food.
 In her 20s, Carrie was diagnosed with type 2 diabetes.